 Lesser Snow Geese flock to the lake as they migrate from the Imperial Valley of southern California and northern Mexico, which began in early February.
 They arrive at Gunnison Bend Reservoir about mid- February, and most of the birds have left by mid-March.
 Their next stop is in Idaho or Montana, arriving at their Arctic Circle nesting grounds in late May.

-A not-to-be-missed event at Gunnison Bend Reservoir is the annual Snow Goose Festival, taking place the last weekend of February.
+A not-to-be-missed event at Gunnison Bend Reservoir is the annual Snow Goose Festival, taking place the last weekend of February and the first weekend of March.

 Entrance to the park is free of charge.
 The park is open from 8:00 a.m. until 11:00 p.m.
 No overnight camping or parking is allowed.
 To get to the park, go west on Delta’s Main Street, cross the overpass, and take the road to Sutherland.
 Turn left at 3000 West and travel two miles south.
 The park is open from Memorial Day to Labor day.